Marlin-Ben/Marlin-Ben.github.io/_teaching/Abstract Algebra.md

 ---
-layout: archive
+title: "Introduction to Abstract Algebra"
-title: Introduction to Abstract Algebra
+collection: teaching
-author_profile: true
+permalink: /teaching/2014-spring-teaching-1
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.